 - 1.7 All enforcement action will be based on the risk to health and in accordance with this policy.
 Any departure from this policy must be justified to the appropriate line manager with delegated authority under the Council's constitution.
 The reasons for any departure will be fully documented and a copy retained on the premises file. - 1.8 This Policy supports service delivery and intervention plans and procedures, and it will be actively brought to the attention of all relevant staff.
 The policy is supported in certain areas by additional procedural guidance.
 A copy of this policy will be made available at Council offices and to any person that requests one.
-The Policy will also be made available on the Council's website. - 1.9 This Policy has been drawn up following consultation with stakeholder representatives and has been approved by the Food Safety Team and Members. - 1.10 This Policy will be reviewed at least every 3 years or when there are changes in legislation or guidance, which make this necessary.
+The Policy will also be made available on the Council's website. - 1.9 This Policy has been agreed by members and will be reviewed at least every 3 years.